BenWibking/gpu-workshop-exercises/session2/ex3/README.md

 ```
 Note the time it takes to run.
 This is printed to the terminal output (look for "elapsed time").

-(These grid parameters do not make for running on the CPU, so we will not run the CPU version.)
+(These grid parameters are not optimal on the CPU, so we will not run the CPU version.)

 ## Discussion
 How much faster is this version of the simulation compared to the previous version?